Hosting G20 Summit brought great honour to India, country's leadership stronger: Delhi L-G

 New Delhi, Sep 14 (PTI) Hosting the G20 Summit in Delhi brought great honour to India and the country's leadership has become stronger, Lt Governor VK Saxena said on Thursday.

-Saxena was speaking at a programme organised to felicitate New Delhi Municipal Council employees for their role in preparing Delhi for the summit held on Saturday and Sunday.
+Saxena was speaking at a programme organised to felicitate New Delhi Municipal Council (NDMC) employees for their role in preparing the national capital for the summit held on Saturday and Sunday.

 "I am feeling very proud that I am (standing) among a force that has made the country shine with their work culture and hardwork.
 I want to thank the prime minister who gave a big opportunity to Delhi to host the biggest meeting of the G20," he said.